Snehansh03/Snehansh03/README.md

 ### Hi there, This is Snehansh Siddharth 👋
-- 🔭 I’m currently working on Cyber Security
+- 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning Ethical Hacking
 - 📫 How to reach me: